HuanlinDai/uchidatavis/README.md

 # uchidatavis
-Example Data Visualizations from DATA 227: Data Visualization and Communication
+Example Data Visualizations and Jupyter Notebooks from DATA 227: Data Visualization and Communication